ExpertVagabond/layerzero_mcp/README.md

 This MCP abstracts the complexity of omnichain token creation and cross-chain interactions by providing a structured, context-aware layer for initiating, managing, and bridging OFTs.
 It is designed for easy integration with LLM agents, bots, or applications that require secure and reliable access to decentralized cross-chain functionality.

+**Deterministic Cross-Chain Contract Addressing**
+The MCP uses Solidity's CREATE2 opcode to deploy OFT contracts at the same address on every chain.
+The address is derived from the bytecode and a fixed salt, which includes currently the <i>**token name and symbol**</i>.
+Make sure you use unique identifiers when deploying, because you cannot create two times the same token (same name and symbol) using the same factory.

 ## Features & Tools

 This MCP server exposes the following tools for interaction: